mkftrivadis/sort-2/README.md

 ```javascript
 import { SortModule } from 'your_path/sort.module';
 ```
-Finally import and declare the *Sort* and *SortProperty* directives where you need them.
+Finally import and declare the *Sort* and *SortProperty* directives in your module.

 ```javascript
 import { SortDirective } from 'your_path/sort.directive';